Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: Conclusion and Discussion

-\textbf{Limitations and Outlook.} The above results are enabled by our theory's ability to go beyond the GP limit \cite{hron2020infinite}, as well as incorporating a multi-head, multi-layer architecture -- a prerequisite for the very existence of attention paths.
+\textbf{Limitations and Outlook.} The above results are enabled by our theory's ability to go beyond the GP limit \cite{hron2020infinite}, as well as incorporating a multi-head, multi-layer architecture---a prerequisite for the very existence of attention paths.
 However, various limitations could still be addressed, opening for exciting research directions.
 For example, attention in our model is only a function of the bare input, rather than the previous layer's postactivation, as in standard transformers.
-Furthermore, the network is linearized in the value weights.
-On this regard, a natural next step would be to extend the theory to include nonlinear MLP blocks in between attention layers, following the heuristic arguments in \cite{li2021statistical}.
-Introducing nonlinearities, strong feature learning may also emerge \cite{geiger2020disentangling,NEURIPS2023_1ec69275}.
-Note that, instead, our theory is readily extendable to the case of \textit{linear} MLP blocks, as well as multiple outputs, again following \cite{li2021statistical,li2022globally}.
-In fact, the only reason why this case is not considered here is to maintain a minimal setting.
-Another open challenge is to include the learning of the query and key weights, as well as skip connections.
+In this case, the theoretical challenge would be to disentangle the learning of attention paths interplay from the learning of the attention paths themselves, since now also the attention matrix would depend on the value weights.
+Another limitation of our model is its linearity in the value weights.
+It may be possible to heuristically extend the theory to include nonlinear MLP blocks in between attention layers, by replacing the GP path-path kernels appearing in Eq.~(\ref{eq:Kernel}) with the corresponding GP kernels for the nonlinear case---an approach which has proven successful in deep ReLU networks for certain regimes \citep{li2021statistical}.
+Introducing nonlinearities, strong feature learning may also emerge \cite{geiger2020disentangling,NEURIPS2023_1ec69275,vanmeegen2024codingschemesneuralnetworks}.
+Note that, instead, our theory is readily extendable to the case of \textit{linear} MLP blocks, as well as multiple outputs, following \cite{li2021statistical,li2022globally}.
+Here we chose a minimal setting focusing only on those renormalization phenomena specific to the transformer architecture.
+Indeed, the presence of multiple outputs causes the same kind of renormalization independently of the network architecture (i.e., adding two new output indices to the order parameter), while deeper linear blocks would not alter the essence of attention paths interplay, only affecting details in the entropy part of the action.
+Extending the theory to include skip connections also seems viable.
+A very open challenge, instead, is to characterize the learning of the query and key weights, which relates to the more general challenge of extending the BPKR technique to nonlinear deep networks.
 Finally, our approach characterizes the inductive bias imposed by the network architecture on the parameter configurations that fit the training data, but not the bias imposed by a learning algorithm.
 It would therefore be interesting to import our theory to methods characterizing deep neural networks' training dynamics \cite{saxe2019mathematical,bordelon2023self,avidan2023connecting}.